Bases: BaseService

 try:

-container = cast(
+container = self.client.containers.get(name)

 message = f'Container "{name}" removed successfully.'